NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for Divisional Round games - NBC Sports

-Eight teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
-Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Baltimore Ravens, Cleveland Browns, Green Bay Packers, New Orleans Saints, Tampa Bay Buccaneers and Los Angeles Rams.
+Six teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
+Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Cleveland Browns, Green Bay Packers, New Orleans Saints and Tampa Bay Buccaneers.

 2021 NFL Playoff Bracket